 Working with restaurants more closely to reduce food waste by making portions more reasonable, and encouraging programs that get excess food to the hungry and even allow it to be sold inexpensively would be helpful.
 There are some great emerging ideas in this field that should be considered!

-Tony Damico over 7 years ago
+Tony Damico about 8 years ago

 What she said, for sure.